|

 cylinder.
 I built the trans crossmember from

-a TH400 unit, and it looks quite a bit like
+a TH400 unit, and it looked quite a bit like

 think.

-The brake system is C5 corvette front disc,
+The brake system was C5 corvette front disc,

 LS1 rear disc, with Hydroboost assist.